South Africa

 copyright © South African tourism

 After an early morning game drive, one can retire from the Low-veld heat to a nice lunch with something ice cold to drink and a siesta before coming back for late afternoon game viewing.
-Crocodile Bridge rest camp is an ideal camp from which to pursue the Big Five and both Rhino species.
+Crocodile Bridge is an ideal camp from which to pursue the Big Five and both Rhino species.

 Five kilometres from the camp visitors may leave their vehicles for a short walk to the river to watch (among other things) Hippo and Crocodiles lazing in the pools and basking on the sandbanks.